 However, bear in mind that if you might want to make a major lifestyle change, such as moving to a retirement complex, or houseboat, it’s unlikely that you’ll be able to take your lifetime mortgage with you.
 If you downsize your property, you may have to repay some or all of the loan, although you may be able to do this penalty-free after a number of years.

-If your equity release plan cannot be ported to a new property, you may still be able to move home, but you’ll probably have to pay an early repayment charge for paying some or all of your loan back early.
+If your equity release plan cannot be transferred to a new property, you may still be able to move home, but you’ll probably have to pay an early repayment charge for paying some or all of your loan back early.

 If you need extra funds, equity release isn’t your only option.
 However, you may be able to secure additional funds from your existing lifetime mortgage provider, which you can release with a drawdown plan, or a further lump sum.